You probably are here because you want to improve the website you already have, or you’re trying to figure out what you should do for your new site.

 Some famous entrepreneurs are so focused on branding that they believe it is the most important component of any website.
-Daymond John says in his online webinars, that you should be able to describe your brand in 3-5 words.
-He believes you must make your brand so prevalent that your presence is on every platform, where your customers are.
+Daymond John says in his online webinars that you should be able to describe your brand in 3-5 words.
+He believes you must make your brand so prevalent that your presence is on every platform where your customers are.

+So, when you start planning your website and building it, you need to keep your brand image in mind.
 Everything you do should help you weave your company image and branding within your website.

-Importance of Logo
+Web Design: Importance of Logo on Your Website

-Your logo is one of the most important aspects of your brand, as well as your website.
+Your logo is one of the most important aspects of your brand as well as your website.
 It needs to be the first thing your customers see when they enter your website, blog, or social media pages.
 You may want to experiment with a few different places to put your logo.
 There have been numerous studies on where you should place your logo.

 The Nielsen Norman Group did a study on logo placement.
-Their results showed that 89% of users are likely to remember logos that are placed in the traditional upper left-hand side of your web-page.
+Their results showed that 89% of users are likely to remember logos that are placed in the traditional upper left-hand side of your webpage.
 Additionally, placing your logo here is also a good way to be sure Google’s algorithms will pick up your logo under the “image” search option that more people are using now.

 Some modern-thinking web owners have considered placing their logo on the upper right-hand side.
 It seems to be a new trend.
 But the results have not been good so far.
 Users are so used to seeing the logo in the upper left-hand side that they may not even see a logo placed elsewhere on the page.